Legal Advice for “Filing for Immigration” — 426 results

 A visa is a legal document that a foreign national gets at a U.S. embassy or consulate overseas.
 The visa is printed onto the foreign nationals passport or... more

-Written by attorney Kyndra L. Mulder, about 1 year ago.
+Written by attorney Kyndra L. Mulder, over 1 year ago.

 The Senate bipartisan immigration reform plan, which was embargoed till midnight on Monday,Has the primary goal somewhat synonymous with what we've seen in the past ... combat visa... more